sc222an/hopfield-networks/README.md

 The primary objective of this repository is to quantify and visualize how Hopfield Networks store and recall patterns, particularly as they approach their theoretical capacity limit (approximately 0.14N).

-Key areas of investigation include:
+Key areas of investigation include

     Standard Hebbian Learning: Baseline experiments to test asynchronous recall and calculate energy landscapes.